oVirt/ovirt-site/source/feature/networkfilter.html.md

 1. Creating and filling network_filter table.
 2. Adding network_filter_id column to vnic_profile set with the current default value of vdsm-no-mac-spoofing filter.
-3. In case VM's interface ip_addr allocation will be supported, further thoughts are required regarding the upgrade.
+3. In case VM's interface ip_addr allocation will be supported, further thoughts are required regarding the upgrade (which ip address should be filled if any).

 ##### Command